 Job Title: Dietary/Nutrition Intern

-This individual should be studying to be a dietitian, nutritionist, or for a position in a food-service- related field.
+This individual should be a student studying to be a dietitian, nutritionist, or for a position in a food-service- related field.
 The intern will work with our kitchen manager to create weekly menus for our campers and staff and especially those with special dietary needs including but not limited to gluten free, dairy free, diabetic diets, pureed, and mechanical soft diets.
 They will work with our kitchen teams and learn all aspects of the kitchen (meal planning, food prep, sanitation, serving etc.) The intern will assist with camper check-in to discuss special dietary needs/allergies with families and caregivers to ensure compliance.
 When not working in the kitchen they will help with campers within their cabin.
 They should expect to be cooking, serving food, doing dishes, prepping special diet meals, and all other aspects of working in a commercial kitchen as well as being in cabins interacting with campers.
 (These are paid internships).
 They receive a 2 hour break daily and may leave the camp during this time.
 They will switch cabins each week to experience working with campers of different ages.

 Job Title: Leader in Training